-The Emergency Department (ED) at the Royal Infirmary of Edinburgh is committed to providing highest quality evidence-based care to all patients attending the department.
+The Emergency Department at the Royal Infirmary of Edinburgh is committed to providing the highest quality evidence-based care to all patients attending the department.

-With this aim, research activity (along with audit) is seen as integral to improving patient care, either directly when comparing treatments or indirectly when evaluating working processes.
+With this aim, research activity (along with audit) is seen as integral to improving patient care.

 The Emergency Medicine Research Group Edinburgh (EMERGE) has been established with three related aims:

 To support the individual researcher and project, in order to improve the quality of the research, audit or service improvement,